Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

 **Important Notes:**

 * **Read the two together.** A disk moving little while taking a long time per request is the worse of the two pictures, and on throughput alone it looks like the quietest disk on the host.
+* **Flush latency is reported and never judged.** It is what a guest waits on every fsync, so it is the figure that decides whether a database inside it feels slow, and it is legitimately an order of magnitude slower than a read: 0.2 ms of read latency next to 4.6 ms of flush latency is a healthy disk.
+Folding it into the value the latency thresholds judge would move the bound for reasons that have nothing to do with the disk being unwell, which is why `iostat` leaves flushes out of await too.
+Graph it and judge it there.
 * Latency is reported rather than judged until `--warning-await` or `--critical-await` are set.
 * Throughput can be judged twice over, and whichever bound is tighter is the one that fires. `--warning` compares a disk with the most it has been seen to deliver, which needs nothing configured and adapts to the backing store. `--warning-throughput` and `--critical-throughput` are absolute rates, for a store whose limit is known.
 Graph it for a few days first, then set the thresholds above what the host does when nothing is wrong.
 * A disk that has just appeared, and every disk on the first runs, is named after "Waiting for more data:" until `--count` measurements have accumulated.
 The disks that have been there all along keep being reported meanwhile.